xaviermerino/ECE1552/Homework1/Readme.md

 * 45554
 * 11611.

-Write a program that reads in a five-digit integer and determines whether it’s a palindrome. *Hint: Use the division and modulus operators to separate the number into its individual digits.*
+Write a program that reads in a five-digit integer and determines whether it’s a palindrome.
+The sample output is provided below. *Hint: Use the division and modulus operators to separate the number into its individual digits.*

 ```
 Enter a five-digit integer (or -1 to quit): 12321